Here at InsuranceHub, we supply affordable insurance for the following schools:

 Crime exposures: Your biggest concerns are from dishonest employees.
 Wisdom dictates that you do background checks on all employees that handle money and credit card payments.
 Audit the books each year.

-- Valuable papers and records include your student records.
+- Valuable papers and records, including your student records.

 - Theatrical property floater for backdrops, costumes, and other items used when the students perform off-site.